The Best Jewelry Pieces to Wear With Cold Weather Layers

 Bold (Or Simple) Hoops

-The Last Line Creative Director Shelley Sanders notes her preferred jewelry pairing with a sweater.
+The Last Line Creative Director Shelley Sanders notes her preferred jewelry pairing with a sweater are timeless hoops.
 “Chunky knits need a bold hoop either classic gold or diamond if you want a little extra,” she says.
 “It helps to break up the oversized proportion and draws attention to your face, bonus points if you add a red lip and style them graduated up the ear.”